huilinghe19/GUI_CopleyController/README.md

 2. Use git clone to download the content here to a folder such as "/work",

 3. Open the GUI using "taurusgui work/GUI_CopleyController".
+Then CopleyController is opened.
+The structure is shown in "/images".
+It works well with the motors.

 Because pip is not installed in my computer, so I can not use pip to create GUI directly.
 If you have pip, you can use "pip install work/GUI_CopleyController" to install GUI and then you can run GUI USING "CopleyController".